 Acknowledgements.
-We would like to thank Ove Havnes for providing us with a program from Meseret Kassa, which computes the electron temperature during heating.
-We have compared our results to the program from Meseret Kassa.
-In addition, we would like to thank Antti Kero for suggesting to look at how the presence of MSP can influence artificial heating.
-Lastly, we would like to thank Björn Gustavsson for helping us with the theory of artificial heating.

-This work was supported by the Research Council of Norway through grant numbers: The Mesospheric Dust in Small Size Limit NFR 275503.
+We would like to thank Ove Havnes for providing us with a program from Meseret Kassa.
+We have compared our results to this program.
+In addition, we would like to thank Antti Kero for the suggestion to look at how the presence of MSP can influence artificial heating.
+We would like to thank Björn Gustavsson for helping us with the theory of artificial heating.
+This work was supported by the Research Council of Norway through grant no. NFR 275503, "The Mesospheric Dust in Small Size Limit".
 The publication charges for this article have been funded by a grant from the publication fund of UiT The Arctic University of Norway.